Puppies and Dogs

 Calypso, all grown up, and her kids, ready to go home

-At five to six weeks, puppies are out in the pasture during the day, training with their mother and the other Pyrs, and working in the pasture with the goats, pigs, ducks, and chickens.
-Don’t think that this creates a dog that wouldn’t be happy to come live in the house with you.
+Gtreat Pyrenees are bred th be working in the pasture with the flocks and herds.
+It is instinctive for them.
+But don't think that c reates a dog that wouldn’t be happy to come live in the house with you.
 Several of our puppies have gone to homes where they are treated like queens or kings of the house, and a few of our girls live in or visit in our house regularly, and are perfect angels.
 They chill during the day and lay on the floor next to us, watching TV in the evening when the work is finally done.